node-class-may-2023/ComIT_Node/nodejs.md

 * NPM reads our list of dependencies, downloads and install all the modules for us
 * In this case we have only Express as dependency
-* In many cases we need dependecies that are only for development purposes like for example a library to run our tests, build our bundle or deploy our project
+* In many cases we need dependencies that are only for development purposes like for example a library to run our tests, build our bundle or deploy our project
 * NPM supports devDependencies that are modules that we don't deploy on our server
 * To install a devDependencies we run npm install and add --save-dev as command parameter
-* By default npm install now runs `npm install --save` to save the module as dependecy
+* By default npm install now runs `npm install --save` to save the module as dependency
 * Lets install a dev dependency called [UglifyJS](https://github.com/mishoo/UglifyJS2)

 ```